charlespv/car-price-prediction-ml/README.md

 - Eventually new  dataset

 Process:
-- Remove duplicated content (rows and columns)
+- Spot and remove duplicated content (rows and columns)
-- Remove missing values
+- Spot and remove missing values
 - Adapt data type (categorical, numerical, datetime, string)
 - Provide insight about unique value for each categorical value
 - Provide insight about each numerical value (.describe())
 - Encode Categorical variable in One Hot Encoder (update Data Dictionary)
+- Ordinal Encoding (One Hot Encoder and keeping the order)
+- High Cardinality handling

 - Extract features from "Description"
+- Log in the file all the transformation, editing

 Output
 - Processed dataset